Skip to main content

 What EU AI Act Readiness Looks Like in a Platform

 The EU AI Act entered into force August 2024.
-Most deployer duties become enforceable August 2026; high-risk system rules follow into 2027.
+The June 2026 Digital Omnibus deferred the high-risk deployer duties of Article 26 to December 2027 for Annex III systems and August 2028 for regulated products; the transparency duties of Article 50 apply from August 2026.
 Penalties top out at 7% of global annual turnover.
 Article 26 deployer obligations — traceability, human oversight, continuous risk management — are platform-architecture problems, not just hosting-location problems.

 A platform that handles AI Act compliance for you needs four things: